 English Language requirements

 If your first language is not English, we need to ensure that your listening, written and spoken English skills would enable you to enjoy the full benefit of your studies.
-For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification.
+For entry onto our programmes, you will need an International English Language Testing System (IELTS) score of 6.5 or an equivalent qualification approved by the University.

 75 across all Civil Engineering programmes

-Average applicants per place: 10
+Average applications per place:

 Once we receive your UCAS application, it will be considered, and if you are based in the UK you will probably be invited to attend a visit day.
 The visit day consists of a series of activities including presentations, lab demonstrations, tours, opportunities to meet with present students and an individual meeting with an academic member of staff where you will be asked you about your background and interests and given an opportunity to raise any questions you may have about our courses.
 Applicants with non-standard qualifications may be asked to attend a formal interview.
 Our decision on your application will be conveyed to you through UCAS.